US STOCKS-S&P 500 eyes best winning streak in eight years

 By Edward Krudy

-NEW YORK, Jan 25 (Reuters) - U.S. stocks rose on Friday, buoyed by sturdy corporate earnings from Procter & Gamble and Honeywell, with the S&P 500 poised for its longest winning streak in more than eight years.
+NEW YORK, Jan 25 (Reuters) - U.S. stock futures climbed on Friday and the S&P 500 was poised for an eighth day of gains, its longest winning streak in eight years, buoyed by rosy earnings from Procter & Gamble amid a backdrop of sturdy corporate results.

-The strong start for the equity market this year has been attributed to solid corporate results, agreement in Washington to extend the government’s borrowing power, encouraging signs from the global economy and seasonal inflows into stocks.
+The equity market was also boosted by agreement in Washington to extend the government’s borrowing power through mid-May, encouraging signs of recovery in the global economy, solid corporate earnings, and seasonal inflows into stocks.

 Those factors helped the S&P 500 rally for a seventh day on Thursday to a five-year peak.
 Still, the index struggled to climb convincingly above 1,500, a level it surpassed briefly Thursday for the first time since December 2007.

-If the S&P 500 rises for an eighth day on Friday it will be its longest winning streak since late 2004, when it rallied for nine straight days.

-“We are seeing a very broad-based rally and the ingredients are still in place,” said Steve Goldman, principal at Goldman Management in Short Hills, New Jersey.
+“We are seeing a very broad-based rally and the ingredients are still in place” for gains to continue, said Steve Goldman, principal at Goldman Management in Short Hills, New Jersey.
 “This is the lift-off phase and it’s still significant.”

 Procter & Gamble, the world’s top household products maker, said quarterly profit soared past expectations and raised its sales and earnings outlook for the fiscal year.
-Shares rose 3.5 pct to $72.93.
+Shares were up 2.1 pct at $71.88 in premarket trading.

+S&P 500 futures rose 3.6 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures rose 32 points and Nasdaq 100 futures rose 9.75 points.

+If the S&P 500 rises for an eighth day, it will be its longest winning streak since late 2004, when it enjoyed a nine-day run.

 Pointing to a rotation out of bonds, U.S. 30-year Treasury bonds traded more than a point lower in price on Friday, with yields touching session highs at 3.10 percent.